The-Collectors/TC/README.md

 1. Download the MongoDB Community Server at https://www.mongodb.com/try/download/community
 2. Make sure *install MongoDB Compass* is checked.
 You can also download at https://www.mongodb.com/try/download/compass
 3. After MongoDB Compass is installed, it should open up with a new connection window.
 Save and connect the default connection.
+    - note: for new connection, use 'mongodb://localhost:27017' as default.

 ### Installing Packages and Dependencies
 1. Download and install latest Node.js at https://nodejs.org/en.
 This will also download npm which we need.
 Check *automatically install necessary tools* when prompted.
 Restart your computer.